dgarijo/Materials/Tutorials/wings-docker/readme.md

 You can download [the component](https://dgarijo.github.io/Materials/Tutorials/wings-docker/resources/msort.zip) and a [sample file](https://dgarijo.github.io/Materials/Tutorials/wings-docker/resources/canary_test.bam) from this [github repository](https://github.com/dgarijo/Materials/tree/master/Tutorials/wings-docker/resources) as well.

-### Save installed software in your image <a name="sec2-5"></a>

-Imagine that you have installed additional software on your WINGS container, and now you want to preserve it.
-You have to follow the following steps:

-1. Execute ```docker ps``` and save the container id of your wings:latest image.

-2. Execute ```docker commit <container_id> <image name>```.
-For example, in my particular case this was:  ```docker commit f4723e4febb8 wings:latest```, because I wanted to save the image under the wings:latest name.

-And that's all.
-Now, next time you start the [start-wings.sh script](https://dgarijo.github.io/Materials/Tutorials/wings-docker/resources/start-wings.sh), you will have all you commited changes available in the WINGS image.

-**Remember:** If you want to preserve further changes, you will have to commit them every time.
-The commit operation will not include any data contained in volumes mounted inside the container.
-If you want to preserve any data or workflow descriptions, you should copy the /opt/wings/storage folder into your computer (e.g., as we have done in [Section 2.2](#sec2-2)) and then copy it back when you load your image.
+### Share a Docker image with workflows, new software and data.<a name="sec2-5"></a>

+In order to save ALL the workflows, executions, new installed software and data from an image, you must follow the next steps:

+1. Stop the tomcat service in your WINGS image (for consistency).
+Execute ```service tomcat8 stop```

+2. Copy the "default" folder in the image.
+You must use the same terminal in which the WINGS image was executing: ```cp -r /opt/wings/storage/ /storage```.
+Also, you may restart the tomcat service now if you want to continue using WINGS: ```service tomcat8 start```

+3. Open a **new terminal** and type: ```docker ps -aq | xargs -I  % docker commit % genomics-new```.
+This will save your current image as "genomics-new".
+Please change the name if you want your image tobe saved under a different name. **Note:** this assumes that you are only executing one container.
+If you are executing several containers at the same time, execute ```docker ps``` and then use the id of your container when committing the new image.

+All your contents are now saved on "genomics-new".
+You can check this by executing ```docker images``` and checking that your new image is bigger in size than the original one.

+### Load data, workflows and software from a committed image.

+In the previous section we have seen how to save your domains in a local image.
+However, if you run start-wings.sh you will see that WINGS is not loading everything correctly.
+You must follow the next steps to address this issue:

+1. In your image, stop the tomcat service: ```service tomcat8 stop```.

+2. Load the folder we just saved in the right path: ```cp -r /storage/ /opt/wings```

+3. Restart the tomcat: ```service tomcat8 start```

+And that's it! if you reload your browser you should see all your workflows and domains as you left them.

 ### Upload your image to DockerHub <a name="sec2-6"></a>

 Once you have an image ready, the next step is to make it available online.
 First, you need to [create a Docker id](https://docs.docker.com/docker-id/), which will allow you to register images on the Docker cloud.
-Then, you just have to follow the steps [indicated in the Docker documentation](https://docs.docker.com/docker-cloud/builds/push-images/) to push your image online.
+Then, you have to login, tag and push your image, as [indicated in the Docker documentation](https://docs.docker.com/docker-cloud/builds/push-images/) to push your image online in your repository.
+Note that you can only push to a repository where you have privileges.